jakapop1/.github.io/essays/Einstein.md

   - Biography
 ---

-The History of Albert Einstein
+## Introduction

-Regarded as the man of the century, Albert Einstein had achieved what had been thought impossible and shaped the way in which we see the world today.
+&nbsp;Regarded as the man of the century, Albert Einstein had achieved what had been thought impossible and shaped the way in which we see the world today.
 In the early years of his life, once he had started school young Einstein grew to excel especially in mathematics and science.
 Albert had then continued his education and from that point on had never stopped learning.
 With emphasis on his early upbringing in mathematics, he had then gone on to make many amazing discoveries which paved the way for the foundation of society as we see it today.

 When Einstein was a child his early development had not been particularly exceptional as one might expect of someone regarded as such a prodigy.
 Albert Einstein was born on March 14th, 1879, in Ulm, Germany (Duckster).
 Albert had had a slow development as he had not